MEK Brain Penetrant Inhibitor

 Overview + Rationale

-- The mitogen-activated extracellular signal regulated kinase 1 (MEK1) and MEK2 are upstream regulators of the extracellular signal-related kinase (ERK) pathway
+- The mitogen-activated extracellular signal regulated kinase 1 (MEK1) and MEK2 are upstream regulators of the extracellular signal-related kinase (ERK) pathway1

-- MEK1/2 are dual-specificity threonine/tyrosine kinases that play roles in the activation of the RAS/RAF/MEK/ERK pathway and are often upregulated in a variety of tumor cell types
+- MEK1/2 are dual-specificity threonine/tyrosine kinases that play roles in the activation of the RAS/RAF/MEK/ERK pathway and are often upregulated in a variety of tumor cell types2

-- Current MEK inhibitors appear to be only modestly brain penetrant
+- Current MEK inhibitors appear to be only modestly brain penetrant3

-- Despite survival improvements in BRAF metastatic tumors with ICI & targeted therapy, brain metastases remain a major cause of morbidity and mortality
+- Despite survival improvements in BRAF metastatic tumors with ICI & targeted therapy, brain metastases remain a major cause of morbidity and mortality3

-Drug delivery across the blood brain barrier (BBB) is a factor that requires attention to address this unmet need
+- Drug delivery across the blood brain barrier (BBB) is a factor that requires attention to address this unmet need5

 Mechanism of Action